kuviman/linksider/README.md

 Game made for Bevy Jam 3 🦀 in 9 days

+**The game is now being continued in a private repository, follow on itch for updates.**

 Some refactorings have happened since the jam, you may see the jam version on the [jam-version branch](https://github.com/kuviman/linksider/tree/jam-version).

 [🎮 PLAY THE GAME ON ITCH.IO](https://kuviman.itch.io/linksider)